Middle Georgia State University

-Middle Georgia State University is a public university with its main campus in Macon, Georgia.
+Middle Georgia State University is a public university with its main campus in Macon, Georgia, United States.
 It is part of the University System of Georgia and offers programs to students on five campuses in Middle Georgia and online.
 Middle Georgia State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master's, and doctoral degrees.

 The institution, originally known as Middle Georgia State College, was founded in 2013 through the merger of Middle Georgia College and Macon State College.
 Through these legacy institutions, Middle Georgia State University traces its history to 1884.
 In 2015, the institution adopted its current name to reflect its elevation to state university status.

 History

 Middle Georgia State is a relatively new institution in name, though it has been in existence in several forms for most of 130 years.

 1884–1919

 The institution's beginnings date to the establishment of New Ebenezer College, which occupied the site of the current Cochran Campus.
 New Ebenezer was established in 1884 by the New Ebenezer Baptist Association, which was composed largely of Baptist churches in Pulaski, Dodge, Laurens, and Telfair counties of Middle Georgia.
 The first building on the campus was completed in 1886, and classes were first held in 1887 with approximately 100 students.
 However, the association discontinued its financial support for their namesake college in 1898, forcing the school to close its doors.

 The college's building served as a high school for the city of Cochran until 1913, when the high school moved.
-No documentation exists regarding the facilities from 1913–1919, leading to the presumption that it was unoccupied during that time.
+No documentation exists regarding the facilities from 1913 to 1919, leading to the presumption that it was unoccupied during that time.